-While local residents used various means and channels to voice out their concerns about the state-led redevelopment in their neighbourhood, their voices did little to change the course of government action and were overridden by the government imperatives to fulfil the core spirit of the aforementioned elite vision.
+While local residents used various means and channels to voice their concerns about the state-led redevelopment in their neighbourhood, their voices did little to change the course of government action and were overridden by the government imperatives to fulfil the core spirit of the aforementioned elite vision-which was a modified version keeping the essence of what would be provided after redevelopment.
 One of the few measures the local government conceded in response to the local residents' complaints was the retention of a few more historic buildings on the site by making a small adjustment to the redevelopment plan in mid-2011.